 There is good reason for awarding Editors' Choice to the Petzl Ouistiti.
 Not only does it have all kinds of features, but it also has the most secure design to keep fidgety kids from messing with the buckles.
 It's also extremely comfortable for both hanging in and for just "hanging around" the crags with their toys.

-When looking for a comfortable full body harness for small but active kids, the Ouistiti should be on the top of your list.
+When looking for a comfortable full-body harness for small but active kids, the Ouistiti should be on the top of your list.
 This harness isn't lacking in the comfort department.
 Like many adult (and kids) sit harnesses, it uses closed-cell foam for padding in leg loops, waist belt, and shoulder straps, making it a great option for kids who really get into trying hard and hanging while they give a tough move, go after go.

 Standing Comfort and Mobility

 This harness has great padded panels that do a magnificent job of dispersing the weight for a comfortable hang.
-We were also amazed at how comfortable it was for wearing around off the wall.
+We were also surprised at how comfortable it was for wearing around off the wall.
 The secure fit keeps all the straps in place, and they don't shift or sag.
 There are no binding issues or pressure points, and movement isn't restricted.
 The leg loops originate from the outside hip area, making elastic risers unnecessary; an elastic bungee (top quality) holds the leg loops together, helping to keep them from drooping down - without restricting movement.

 This comfortable harness is also pretty flashy with its extra features.
 At first glance, this thing gives the impression of being overbuilt.

-There is a "dorsal" attachment as well for special applications like skiing, flying Peter Pan over the crowd, or to keep kids under control at Disney.
+There is a "dorsal" (Rear) attachment as well for special applications like skiing, flying Peter Pan over the crowd, or to keep kids under control at Disney.

 All these added features allow kids to grow in the sport.
 Gear loops are nice for clipping gear to for when following "grown-ups" and learning to sort gear etc., and not many harnesses have the added dorsal tie in point for all those non-traditional uses.
-However, it won't grow as far, size wise, as other full body harnesses.
-Most full body harnesses can extend to fit climbers up to 85 pounds, while the Ouistiti is only made for kids up to 66 pounds.
+However, it won't grow as far, size wise, as other full-body harnesses.
+Most full-body harnesses can extend to fit climbers up to 85 pounds, while the Ouistiti is only made for kids up to 66 pounds.
 However, we don't penalize them for this very much since most kids that approach that weight are ready for a sit harness.
-Most full body harnesses don't get used (at least by climbers) in the larger configurations.
+Most full-body harnesses don't get used (at least by climbers) in the larger configurations.